NYRChang/Twitify-2335/README.md

     pip install -r requirements.txt

-6. Log into Twitter and Tweet a song @Twitify2335 in the format
+6. Log into Twitter and Tweet a song @Twitify2335 (or account of your choice) in the format

     "Artist" // "Songname"